 Reliability and Maintenance

-I’ve owned this bike for about nine months and it has required really minimal maintenance.
+I’ve owned this bike for a couple of years and it has required really minimal maintenance.
 It is designed to be fairly reliable with user-maintainable parts.

 We pumped up the tires in the spring after the bike sat for a few months over the winter.
 The gears also didn’t shift that well for a little bit, but it was an easy fix – just one knob to turn on the derailleur.
 (Rad Power has great instructions and a video on their website.)